plotly/plotly.py/doc/python/v6-changes.md

 pip install anywidget
 ```

-## Processing NumPy and Pandas Series
+## Processing NumPy and NumPy-Convertible Arrays

 Plotly.py now takes advantage of recent changes in how Plotly.js handles typed arrays for improved performance.
 See the [performance page](python/performance/) for more details.